-Barcelona is one of the few major European cities with real Mediterranean beaches within easy reach — sandy ones, with restaurants, lunch terraces and locals who've been swimming there for decades.
-This is a local's guide to the best beaches near Barcelona without a car: train where possible, bus where it isn't, and a proper lunch stop for each one.
+Barcelona is one of the few major European cities with real Mediterranean beaches within easy reach — sandy ones, with restaurants, lunch terraces, and locals who've been swimming there for decades.
+This is a local's guide to the best beaches near Barcelona by train (and one direct coach), with a proper lunch stop for each one.

 How to Get to the Beaches Without a Car (the Basics)